Medicare Compensation Recovery 011-15000000

 If the injury description has minor changes between notifications, go to the Updating an existing claim from an enquiry case table.

 MCRS will not automatically send a new Notice to claimant (NTC) following a change to DOI or injury description .
-If a new Identify related Medicare history and/or care services letter Z2800 and Medicare history and care services statement letter Z2801 are required, information must be submitted on a:
+If a new Identify related Medicare history and/or care services (Z2800) letter and Medicare history and care services statement (Z2801) letter are required, information must be submitted on a:

-- Notice of past benefits request (MO026)
+- Medicare Compensation Recovery Notice of past benefits request form (MO026)

-If a new NTC is not required, select document type Other – all other documents to update the date of injury illness without issuing the new NTC.
+If a new NTC is not required, select document type Other – all other documents to update the date of injury/illness without issuing the new NTC.

 If there is a current Notice of past benefits (NOPB) based on the previous date of injury or description, it will: